 Then I put them over the top by icing them with vanilla frosting, sprinkling some with toasted coconut, so it would look like a nest, then settled some mini robin’s eggs in the center of each bar.
 On others I decided to just sprinkle some pretty pastel sprinkles on top.
 Voila!
-Springtime Easter cookie bars that are perfect for celebrating the season.
+Springtime citrus sugar cookie bars that are perfect for celebrating the season.

 These could be colored appropriate colors for just about any season too.
 Say red, green and white for Christmas or red, white and blue for July 4th.

 Since I am watching what I eat prior to vacation, I decided to use my “how do I get my dessert without feeling guilty” logic on.
 I figured if I ate healthy during the day, I could eat one (OK, who am I kidding, maybe two) of these fun sugar cookie bars.
 Sounds good right?!

 Before you go, take a look at all the delicious cookies below baked by our Cookie Exchange members.
 Hope you enjoy!

 - 3/4 cup butter, room temperature

 - 2-1/4 cups all-purpose flour